 X-Webhook-Signatureheader before trusting the payload. - Check timestamps.
 Reject webhooks with timestamps more than 5 minutes old to prevent replay attacks.

 - Handle duplicates.
 In rare cases, the same event may be delivered more than once.
-Use
+Use the envelope

 callback_urlmust use HTTPS to protect the payload in transit.